Skip to main content

 Major player forums and watchdog sites maintain blacklists for those casinos that have repeatedly screwed over players or have been confirmed to be running a scam.
 If a casino is listed on even a single one of these blacklists, this is a serious warning sign, and if they’re listed on multiple ones, it’s critical, and you should avoid them entirely.

-You can do this in about two minutes by searching for the name of the casino plus “blacklist” or “rogue” and seeing what comes up.
-Even if they’re still in business and taking deposits today, if they were blacklisted a year or two ago, this means that the final outcome for you is going to be bad.
+You can do this in about two minutes by searching for the casino name plus “blacklist” or “rogue” and seeing what comes up.
+Even if they’re still in business and accepting deposits today, if they were blacklisted a year or two ago, the outcome for you will be negative.
 Once a casino gets listed as rogue or blacklisted by a reputable source, the chances of you ever getting paid decrease in a hurry, so do not deposit here, no matter what kind of bonuses they’re offering.

 Real Casino Examples: Severity Assessment